Valery Rubinchik: Biography

 His father, David Isaakovich Rubinchik, was a director in the orchestra of Eddie Rosner, then director of the Russian Theater in Minsk; his mother, Maria Abramovna, worked as an engineer.
 Since childhood, he knew the theater and theatrical life, Valery deliberately chose the profession of director.

 He graduated three courses at the Belarusian State Academy of Arts in Minsk (1962).
 He entered the directing faculty of VGIK.

 Starting in 1969 he was the director at the studio Belarusfilm.
 After the first films made, the right to film The Last Summer of Childhood was obtained almost by accident after the untimely death of the director Nikolay Kalinin.
 He was artistic director of the film studio.

 Since 1990 he worked at Mosfilm.

 He taught at VGIK, the Institute of Contemporary Art in Moscow, at the Higher Directing Courses, at the All-Russian Institute of Retraining and Advanced Training of Cinematography Workers.
-Among the students are Dilya Kurbatova, Vadim Sokolovsky, Anna Melikyan, Natalya Penkova, Aleksei Sidorov, actors Kseniya Kachalina, Dmitry Roshchin, Elena Korikova.
+Among the students are Dilya Kurbanova, Aleksei Sidorov, Vadim Sokolovsky, Sergey Saradzhev, Anna Melikyan, Natalya Penkova, actors Kseniya Kachalina, Dmitry Roshchin, Elena Korikova.